Frawstcrabs/tableturf-mobile/README.md

 - [x] Implement card packs
 - [x] Optimise card flip animation in card pack
 - [x] Optimise animating the deck popup in/out
-- [ ] Make the deck editor less shit to use
+- [x] Make the deck editor less shit to use
+- [ ] Make the bottom buttons in the map editor less shit
+- [ ] Screen for testing custom decks/boards
+- [ ] Add buying cards with bits to the card list screen
 - [ ] Make randomiser deck unlockable (probably also move it to earlier in the opponent list)
-- [ ] Make the UI less shit/better able to handle different screen sizes
+- [ ] Make the UI better able to handle different screen sizes
 - [ ] Add special tile distance awareness to AI alongside normal tile distance awareness (different calculations per level?)
-- [ ] Screen for testing custom decks/boards
 - [ ] Custom card creator
 - [ ] Move all animation durations into a single global list of constants
 - [ ] Multiplayer